 Siblings include step siblings, half siblings, foster siblings, adopted siblings and other children living permanently at the same address or siblings who are current students of the school.

 The address used for the purpose of admission is the child’s usual place of residence.
 Applications based on future addresses can only be considered up to 6 teaching weeks before the child is expected to take up the place and upon confirmation of tenancy or exchange of contracts with details of the proposed completion date.
-Parents are expected to notify either the Academy or Northamptonshire County Council of any changes of address as this may affect the allocation of a place.
+Parents are expected to notify either the Academy or their home local authority of any changes of address as this may affect the allocation of a place.